-Visual Studio Solution Secrets synchronizes secret settings through the cloud in a quick and secure way.
+Visual Studio Solution Secrets synchronizes secret settings through the cloud quickly and securely.

-The idea is to use a secure repository in the cloud for storing secret settings, so that when you change the development machine, you don't have to copy any file from the old one.
+The idea is to use a secure repository in the cloud for storing secret settings so that when you change the development machine, you don't have to copy any files from the old one.

 Just install the tool, configure it and pull the solutions secrets on your new machine and you are ready to code.

 Visual Studio Solution Secrets support two kinds of remote repositories: